 All contractors are required to be covered under WorkSafeBC.
 The Workers Compensation Act establishes a no-fault workplace accident insurance plan.
-There are two ways that Host Agency contractors can obtain WorkSafeBC Coverage.

 Host Agency Contractors can obtain personal optional protection (POP) for themselves directly through WorkSafe BC.
 To find out more about POP coverage, we recommend you contact WorkSafeBC directly.
-If you choose this option, you are required to provide ILHS with a clearance letter from the board verifying that you are registered under the act.
 ILHS will obtain clearance letters from time to time to ensure your premiums have been paid and are up to date.